Ruby CAPTCHA Integration

 Preparation

-Section titled “Preparation”You should have already completed the following steps before you start with CAPTCHA validation in Ruby backend.
+Section titled “Preparation”You should have already completed the following steps before you start with CAPTCHA validation in your Ruby backend.

 Read the basic Information: For a basic overview, please read the get started guide.
 We also recommend that you familiarize yourself with the technical concept of TrustCaptcha.